avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Open Questions

 * Should activation of the `ACP224FeeManager` precompile disable the old precompile itself or should we require it to be disabled as a separate upgrade?
+* [ACP-226](https://github.com/michaelkaplan13/ACPs/blob/91667d255055e8f71b9717b7475504ba83844525/ACPs/226-dynamic-minimum-block-times/README.md) is proposing to remove block gas cost and target rate, which are included in this proposal.

 ## Acknowledgements